-As the bull market charged into its 10th year, the \$3 trillion hedge fund industry was thrashed for repeatedly trailing equities while collecting the market is attempting to revisit in May."
-Kaufman believes successfully navigating this unexplored financial territory is the challenge facing fund managers and investors for the next several years.
+As the bull market charged into its 10th year, the \$3 trillion hedge fund industry was thrashed for repeatedly trailing equities while collecting

-But what's evident so far, according to Päivi Riutta-Nykvist, a veteran alternative investment allocator at the €6.6 billion Helsinki-based FIM Asset Management, which serves institutional investors, family offices, and high-net worth investors. "is that proven, well-experienced hedge fund managers will have a much greater ability to respond to the current turbulence than most other asset-class managers.
+But what's evident so far. according to Päivi Riutta-Nykvist, a veteran alternative investment allocator at the €6.6 billion Helsinki-based FIM Asset Management, which serves institutional investors, family offices, and high-net worth investors. "is that proven, well-experienced hedge fund managers will have a much greater ability to respond to the current turbulence than most other asset-class managers.
 These include those running mutual, exchange-traded, real estate, and private equity funds whose portfolios and market hefty fees in the process.